EmiyaSyahriel/CrossLauncher/README.md

 ## Contribution
 Translations and fixes are welcome.

+There is also an Extension System planned, so anyone can develop a plugin to provide additional feature to CrossLauncher.

 ## License
 The main project is licensed under MIT License.
 Some build-helper tool files is licensed under CC0 Public Domain.